linq2js/tenx/readme.md

 ### Defining app state tree

 Firstly, we need to define an app state tree.
-Todos state is array of todo item, that's looks like:
+Todos state is an array of todo item, that looks like:

 ```jsx
 const state = {